Early years education

 Early years funding

-Some children are entitled to free early education/childcare from age two.
+Some children are entitled to free early education/childcare from age two, regardless of whether their parents are working.
 This includes those who have an Education, Health and Care Plan (EHCP) or those in receipt of Disability Living Allowance (DLA).
+Read more about Childcare for children with SEND.

 Nurseries and pre-school settings may also be able to access additional funding to help successfully include children with SEND in their setting.
 This is sometimes called Childcare Inclusion Funding or Access Funding.
 It can be used for extra staffing costs, to buy special equipment or make adaptations to the premises.